gldeng/universe/formal_theory_en.md

 $$\Omega_Q^{(\mathcal{O}_2)} \subset \Omega_C^{(\mathcal{O}_1)}, \quad \text{if} \; D_{\mathcal{O}_1} > D_{\mathcal{O}_2}$$

-This indicates that reality consists of multiple nested quantum-classical domains, with observers at each level perceiving and interacting within specific dimensions based on their capability range.
+This indicates that reality consists of multiple nested quantum-classical domains, and each level of observers perceives and interacts in specific dimensions based on their capability range.

 #### Core Axiom System Diagram